Settings Reference

 supervisor.watch_interval

-DurationFile watcher poll/refresh interval
+DurationFile watcher config refresh interval

 Lower values detect changes faster but use more CPU and I/O.

-A value of "100ms" is useful for tests or highly interactive workflows;
+"100ms" is useful for highly interactive workflows;

 supervisor.http_client_timeout